helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 To find the 32 bit memory location where the information of the first (1-st)  GPIO PIN is stored we do the following

 ````
+//gpio.addr can be found out using function call.

 *gpio.addr + 1 ;
 or for finding the g-th GPIO pin we say
 *gpio.addr + g ;